tiyn/dotfiles/README.md

 problems being not available and disrupts the further process of the plugin installation.

-## Ignore local changes to config files
+## Ignore Local Changes to Config Files

 If you need to make local changes to config files that are not to be pushed run `config update-index --skip-worktree <file>` to stop git from showing them